How To Run A 2 Hour Half Marathon Pace

 Recovery Runs

-Understanding training zones and the Rate of Perceived Exertion is vital:
+Training Zones and Rate of Perceived Exertion (RPE)

-- Zone 4 (Threshold): Sustainable hard effort; speaking in short sentences is possible.
+• Zone 4 (Threshold): A sustainable hard effort where speaking in short sentences is possible.
+Used for tempo runs and threshold workouts.